JugBones/WADS---TodoListReact/README.md

 ## 💻 This project repo include

-- JS code to build the react todo-list app []
+- JS folder for the code to build the react todo-list app [alextodo-app]
 - UI Visualization for the React app []

 ## 💼 Language & Tools :